turingschool/backend-curriculum-site/module4/success.md

 * Students write instructions with basic data types like strings, integers, and floats
 * Students use basic array functions to store and retrieve data
-* Students use a library to execute collection functionality (ex: lodash)
 * Students create and use anonymous functions
 * Students create and use named functions
 * Students create and use functions with optional parameters